savonet/book/audio.md

 Type "help <command>" for more information.
 END
 ```

+(we have left out of this list the commands specific to the output and to the
+garbage collector)

 The answer to a command can be arbitrary text, but always ends with a line
 containing only `END`, which is convenient when automating communications